 Companies with a strong culture that want to succeed in a remote working environment will continue to focus on their people's well-being.
 Leaders will ensure employees continue to feel valued, respected, connected, supported, and productive.

 Identify the unique elements of your culture that will translate online and recreate them virtually.
 Take a refreshed view of your benefits, workplace safety, and internal communications practices to ensure they meet people's needs.

 Offer flexible scheduling to accommodate evolving circumstances.
 Show that you trust and believe in your people by demonstrating the importance of their involvement and giving them more responsibilities.

 4. Develop a robust assessment system for measuring cultural success.

-5. Use software to integrate your values and culture into your team's priorities, roles, measurables and goals.
+5. Use software to integrate your values and culture into your team's priorities, roles, measurables, and goals.

-With this feature you can:
+With this tool, you can:

-Sign up for a free trial with access to all Ninety.io functions, features and support.
+Sign up for a free trial to access all of Ninety's tools, features, and support.
 We guarantee that you'll love it.